OpenStackSanDiego/SecurityServiceChains/Lab1.md

 | NetMon        | NetMon        | m1.small| internal,service|  assign     | ingress-1, egress-1                         |

 Ensure floating IPs are assigned to all instances.
 Associate the NetMon floating IP to the internal network port.
 ## Startup the Web Server

 We'll startup a small web server that simply responds back with a hostname string.
 This is simply to simulate a web server and to give us some traffic to monitor
-* Log into CirrosWebServer via SSH using the assigned floating IP
+* Log into WebServer via SSH using the assigned floating IP
 * su to root to gain superuser privileges
 ```bash
 $ sudo su -